The low-growth, strong-dollar cycle may be nearing an end.

 Global capital has sought refuge in the US since early 2018.
 But having enjoyed almost two years as the global beacon for capital, it has eventually ‘caught down’ with the rest of the world as the strong dollar damaged earnings from abroad for US companies, stock markets fell in late 2018 and higher rates hurt interest-rate sensitive parts of the economy.

-The key to reversing this low-growth, high-US dollar debt trap are three conditions: a more dovish US Federal reserve (Fed); an improving geopolitical and trade environment; and an end to deleveraging pressures in China.
+The key to reversing this low-growth, high-US dollar debt trap are three conditions: a more dovish US Federal reserve (Fed); an improving geopolitical and trade environment; and an end to debt reduction pressures in China.
 All three variables continue to play out, sowing the seeds for a reversal in the trades that have worked so well since late 2018.

 Emerging market (EM) central banks haven’t been able to respond to the slowdown in trade while Fed policy was tight, as an easing would have led to capital outflows into those 2.5% US T-bills, and lowering interest rates could actually have ended up tightening policy.
 But a weaker US dollar and lower US interest rates has given the green light for EM central banks to ease, and we would expect a pick-up in domestic demand – this is very significant when you consider EMs now comprise 60% of global GDP.